videlleudeh/jsCalculator/README.md

 # jsCalculator
- Basic arithmetic calculations with Javascript.
+ Basic arithmetic calculations with Javascript using the prompt function.